Stassi Schroeder: Writing

 Schroeder worked as a style critic writing for Vanderpump's daughter's website, The Divine Addiction.
-Schroeder's book Next Level Basic: The Definitive Basic Bitch Handbook was released on April 16, 2019, by Gallery Books.
+Her book Next Level Basic: The Definitive Basic Bitch Handbook was released on April 16, 2019, by Gallery Books.
 The book was third on the New York Times Best Seller list.
 The book is a humorous celebration of her most basic tendencies and a defense of the basic culture.
-In the book, she lists her favorite beauty products, a guide to the best Ranch dressings, tips on how to look good on social media and a graph indicating how psycho you are based on the charge of your phone.
+In the book, Schroeder lists her favorite beauty products, a guide to the best Ranch dressings, tips on how to look good on social media and a graph indicating how psycho you are based on the charge of your phone.
 She wrote a wedding column titled "Basic Bride" for Glamour magazine for three months in 2020.

-Her second book, also a New York Times Bestseller, titled Off with My Head: The Definitive Basic B*tch Handbook to Surviving Rock Bottom was published on April 26, 2022, by Gallery Books.
+Schroeder's second book, also a New York Times Bestseller, titled Off with My Head: The Definitive Basic B*tch Handbook to Surviving Rock Bottom was published on April 26, 2022, by Gallery Books.